lab596/civiform/Data-versioning-model.md

 To start with we'll have an ACTIVE version.

-Bold represents new data changes, and for readability only the relevant parts of each table will be shown and each table will start at a different ID number.
+highlighted blocks around text represents new data changes, and for readability only the relevant parts of each table will be shown and each table will start at a different ID number.

 ### Add a Question